Edith Wharton and Mary Roberts Rinehart at the Western Front, 1915

 About the Author(s)

-For years, Ed and Libby Klekowski have spent lengthy periods in a farmhouse in Lorraine, exploring the nearby villages and forests for the artifacts of war.
-Their discoveries were the basis of two hour-long documentaries on World War I on American Public Television.
-They live in Leverett, Massachusetts.
+For years, Ed and Libby Klekowski have spent time in a farmhouse in Lorraine, exploring the nearby villages and forests for the artifacts of war.
+Their discoveries were the basis of two hour-long American Public Television documentaries on World War I. They live in Leverett, Massachusetts.

 Ed Klekowski and Libby Klekowski